zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 {{< figure src="/img/chapman_approx_dig.png" caption="*Precision plot of the approximation of the Chapman function for r = 6600.*">}}

-Of course, we must address the elephant in the room, \\(\mathrm{erfc}\\).
+Of course, we must address the elephant in the room, $\mathrm{erfc}$.
 Since it is [related](https://www.johndcook.com/erf_and_normal_cdf.pdf) to the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), it has numerous applications, and, as a result, dozens of existing approximations.
-Unfortunately, most of them are not particularly accurate, especially across a huge range of values (as in our case), and the accuracy of \\(\mathrm{erfc}\\) greatly affects the quality of our approximation.
+Unfortunately, most of them are not particularly accurate, especially across a huge range of values (as in our case), and the accuracy of $\mathrm{erfc}$ greatly affects the quality of our approximation.

 After performing an extensive search, I stumbled upon the approximation developed by [Takuya Ooura](http://www.kurims.kyoto-u.ac.jp/~ooura/gamerf.html).
 He provides an impressive double-precision implementation accurate to 16 decimal digits.
-A great thing about his approximation is that it includes the \\(\exp(x^2)\\) factor, which means we can replace the entire term of Equation 46 inside the square brackets.
+A great thing about his approximation is that it includes the $\exp(x^2)$ factor, which means we can replace the entire term of Equation 46 inside the square brackets.
 In order to obtain a single-precision version of his approximation, I retain his range reduction technique and reduce the degree of the polynomial (which I fit using [Sollya](http://sollya.gforge.inria.fr/sollya-7.0/help.php?name=fpminimax)).
 In order to account for fused multiply-adds, I perform a [greedy search](https://stackoverflow.com/questions/26692859/best-machine-optimized-polynomial-minimax-approximation-to-arctangent-on-1-1) for better coefficients (starting with single-precision coefficients found by Sollya) on the target hardware.

 The implementation of Takuya Ooura (with my modifications) is reproduced below.